kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 The best way is to plant your ideas in your notebooks.

-Slowly but surely, you can watch your ideas grow and you can develop the power so you can help yourself build your dream life.
+Slowly but surely, you can watch your ideas grow, and you can develop the power so you can help yourself build your dream life.

 As I did mine.